 Finding the Best Places to Retire Since 2006!

 Today, Wickenburg is a relaxed, remote place that celebrates its Southwestern heritage with the Desert Caballeros Western Museum, historic mine tours and ghost walking tours.
 Tourists come to play cowboy at a handful of dude ranches, including the beautiful Rancho de Los Caballeros.
-There are a few art galleries, and the lovely Del E. Webb Center for the Performing Arts, which is nice surprise in a small town, brings in internationally recognized music and dance productions, art exhibits and much more.
-There are some cute shops, and to emphasize that this is the Southwest, many have an adobe facade, a tile roof, timber support beams and some cacti.
+The lovely Del E. Webb Center for the Performing Arts, which is nice surprise in a small town, brings in internationally recognized music and dance productions, art exhibits and much more.
+Buildings that look like they belong in a Western movie set house cute shops and galleries.
 Dining establishments are primarily cafes and diners that serve up biscuits and gravy, chicken fried steak and chili rellenos.

 Three golf courses have a Wickenburg address, and the Hassayampa River Preserve, five miles outside of town, has hiking trails.
-Neighborhoods range from very modest with simple ranch ramblers to upscale with Southwestern, adobe and Territorial style homes.
+Neighborhoods range from very modest with simple ranch ramblers to upscale with Southwestern, adobe and Territorial home styles.

 Age 45 or Better: 55%